GuillemFo/Minishell/Infor/readme.md

 								◦ echo with option -n
 								◦ cd with only a relative or absolute path
 								◦ pwd with no options
-								◦ export with no options
-								◦ unset with no options "Delete variables"
+								◦ export with no options "Create enviroments or modify em" ◦ unset with no options "Delete enviroments"
 								◦ env with no options or arguments
 								◦ exit with no options